Shane-Lester99/Pixel-Art/README.md

 - Feature to save pictures and creating an account where you can save pictures and share them with others and star them, with a feed of popular ones

 - Optimize for touch devices (currently works but UX is slower)

+### Created by

+Created by Shane Lester and Udacity.com